jihdeh/react-native-row/README.md

-# react-native-row
+# react-native-row-next

 A wrapper around the react-native `<View/>` component enabling concise assignment of flexbox layout properties.

 The idea is to keep JSX as clean as possible, while removing the need to manage stylesheet declarations for common positioning needs.

+This is an update forked from react-native-row

 ### Installation

-    npm install react-native-row
+    npm install react-native-row-next

 ### Basic Usage

-Use react-native-row as little or as much as you want.
+Use react-native-row-next as little or as much as you want.
 For instance, you could just use the `<Row/>` to replace